The Amityville Curse (novel): Reception

 The book was given mixed reviews.
 It confused readers with why the house was haunted.
 This was because Holzer's 1979 book Murder in Amityville tells a different story on why the house is haunted.

-Film adaptation
+Film adaptations

-A film adaptation loosely based on the book, The Amityville Curse, was released direct-to-video in 1990.
+A first film adaptation loosely based on the book, The Amityville Curse, was released direct-to-video in 1990.
+The second film adaptation also loosely based on the book, not a remake to the 1990 film.
+It was released on May 28, 2023 on Tubi.